seishinsha/falco-website/content/en/docs/plugins/developers_guide.md

 If a plugin is expected to generate a high volume of events (e.g. > 1000/second), it may be useful to amortize the cost of calling Go functions from C by using the asynchronous field extraction interface.
 This involves a single function call from C with synchronization/coordination around a shared C struct, combined with spin waits/signaling between the plugin framework and the plugin.
 Using asynchronous field extraction has costs in terms of performing the spin waits/signaling, so only use it if these costs are lower than the overhead of calling go functions from the plugin framework.

-From the plugin perspective, this simply involves using the higher-level `extract_str`/`extract_u64` functions again with a wrapper function `sinsp.RegisterAsyncExtractors()`:
+From the plugin perspective, this simply involves using the higher-level `extract_str`/`extract_u64` functions again with a wrapper function `wrappers.RegisterAsyncExtractors()`:

 ```go
 // This wraps the simple extract functions above to allow for multiple